LVGutierrez/flutter_test1/README.md

 # flutter_test1

-A new Flutter project.
+New Flutter project for testing.

-## Getting Started
+## About this project

 This project is for practicing and learning on a new environment.
 - Play around with widgets and gems.